Unidata/.github/CODE_OF_CONDUCT.md

 _The Contributor Code of Conduct is for participants in our software projects and community._

 ## Our Pledge
-We, as contributors, creators, stewards, and maintainers (collectively referred to as "contributors" below), of software managed by the Unidata Program Center pledge to make participation in our software, system or hardware project and community a safe, productive, welcoming and inclusive experience for everyone.
+We, as contributors, creators, stewards, and maintainers (collectively referred to as "contributors" below), of software managed by the NSF Unidata Program Center pledge to make participation in our software, system or hardware project and community a safe, productive, welcoming and inclusive experience for everyone.
 All contributors are required to abide by this Code of Conduct.
 This includes respectful treatment of everyone regardless of age, body size, disability, ethnicity, gender identity or expression, level of experience, nationality, political affiliation, veteran status, pregnancy, genetic information, physical appearance, race, religion, or sexual orientation, as well as any other characteristic protected under applicable US federal or state law.